-El-Khiam points, the type-artefact of the PPNA, provide the most striking evidence for the flow of material items and/or the ideas behind them through the SW Asian social network.
+El-Khiam lithic points-the type-artefact of the PPNA-provide the most striking evidence for the flow of material culture and/or cultural ideas through the Southwest Asian social network.
 These are found from Jebel Qattar in the far south to Göbekli Tepe in the north, and Hatoula in the west to M'lefaat in the east (Kozlowski & Aurenche 2005; Crassard et al. 2013).
-Geographic variation in the techniques used to make typologically similar points (Crassard et al. 2013) indicate the local expression of a generic idea.
-Similarly, while the production of large, regular blades becomes widespread during the final PPNA, the naviform knapping methods developed in the Middle Euphrates are distinct from simpler opposed platform techniques of the southern Levant (Smith et al. 2019).
-New finds constantly disrupt our understanding of chronology and direction of movement: the Helwan point had been identified as a marker of north to south flows (Edwards 2016) but has now been found as early in the south as the north (Fujii et al. 2019).
+Geographical variation in the techniques used to make typologically similar points (Crassard et al. 2013) indicates the local expression of a generic idea.
+Similarly, while the production of large, regular blades becomes widespread during the final PPNA, the naviform knapping methods developed in the Middle Euphrates are distinct from simpler opposed platform techniques of the Southern Levant (Smith et al. 2019).
+New finds constantly disrupt understanding of chronology and the direction of movement; for example, the Helwan point had been identified as a marker of north to south flows (Edwards 2016), but has now been found as early in the south as the north (Fujii et al. 2019).

 The distribution of obsidian also indicates north to south connections during the Epipalaeolithic and PPNA.
-With its major sources in Anatolia, obsidian has been found as cores, flakes and blades at the Natufian site of Mallaha (Khalaily & Valla 2013) and several PPNA sites in the southern Levant including Jericho, Netiv Hagdud and Iraq-el Dubb (Ibáñez et al. 2016).
-The low number of obsidian artefacts compared to later periods, and the fact that it was knapped like flint, suggests the formal exchange networks of the PPNB had yet to be established.
+With major sources in Anatolia, obsidian has been found as cores, flakes and blades at the Natufian site of Mallaha (Khalaily & Valla 2013) and several PPNA sites in the Southern Levant, including Jericho, Netiv Hagdud and Iraq-el Dubb (Ibáñez et al. 2016).
+The low number of obsidian artefacts compared with later periods, and the fact that it was knapped like flint, suggests that the formal exchange networks of the PPNB had yet to be established.
 Prior to these, obsidian likely passed through the existing social networks of material, technological and information exchange.

 WF16 has been proposed as a hub for the exchange of obsidian, malachite, bitumen and marine shell (Goring-Morris & Belfer-Cohen 2011).
-Although the evidence for obsidian is scarce, worked copper ore and other greenstone at WF16 suggests a source for the greenstone beads found at numerous Neolithic sites in the southern Levant (Kuijt & Goring-Morris 2002).
-Near-identical doubled-holed greenstone pendants have been found at WF16 and Late Natufian sites in the Jordan Valley (Grosman et al. 2016: fig. 15.6; Mithen et al. 2018: fig. 35.16g).

-More than 400 marine shell beads have been recovered from WF16, comprising a mixture of species from both Red Sea and Mediterranean sources (Cerón-Carrasco 2007; Mithen et al. 2018).
+Although the evidence for obsidian is scarce, worked copper ore and other greenstone at WF16 suggests that it was likely a raw material source and an exchange hub for the greenstone beads found at numerous Neolithic sites in the Southern Levant (Kuijt & Goring-Morris 2002).
+Near-identical double-holed greenstone pendants have been found at WF16 and late Natufian sites in the Jordan Valley (Grosman et al. 2016: fig. 15.6; Mithen et al. 2018: fig. 35.16g).
+Likewise, more than 400 marine shell beads have been recovered from WF16, comprising a mixture of species from both the Red Sea and Mediterranean (Cerón-Carrasco 2007; Mithen et al. 2018).
 Similar transfers of marine shells from multiple distant sources are evident from Epipalaeolithic sites in the Azraq Basin (Richter et al. 2011) and central Anatolia (Baysal 2019).